 The EMWG engages in active peer sharing on strategies, experiences, and best practices to promote energy management.
 Through collective action, these governments individually:

 - Learn from each other

 - Access proven tools and resources

-- Help meet national goals for energy, climate, and competitiveness
+- Accelerate contributions to national goals for energy, climate, and competitiveness

 Activities and Resources

 See the Energy Management Working Group Fact Sheet